-- % Battery Status, and Battery Low Warning (to be added to Loop in future software update)
+- % Battery Status, Voltage and Battery Low Warning

 LED and Haptic Vibrator Feedback Indications

-- When OrangeLink is connected with mobile phone , a SOFT vibration is triggered.
+- When OrangeLink is first connected to a mobile phone, a SOFT vibration is triggered.

-- When OrangeLink is disconnected from a mobile phone a STRONG vibration triggered.
+- When OrangeLink is disconnected from a mobile phone a STRONG vibration is triggered.

 - When battery is low, LED light will be constant RED, and with SOFT vibration every 2 mins.